-The income tax benefit was \$2.0 million in the three months and \$5.1 million in the six months ended June 30, 2012.
+The income tax benefit was \$3.9 million in the three months and \$9.0 million in the nine months ended September 30, 2012.
 In the fourth quarter of 2011, a full valuation allowance was recorded against deferred tax assets that is expected to continue in 2012.
-During 2012, any jurisdictions with losses, for which no tax benefit is expected to be recognized, are excluded from the overall effective tax rate, thus limiting a comparison of effective tax rates from year to year.
-Included in the six months ended June 30, 2012 income tax benefit is \$4.6 million related to other comprehensive income and \$0.8 million tax benefit for the reversal of previously accrued amounts associated with liabilities for unrecognized benefits.
-Slightly offsetting these tax benefits is \$0.3 million related to jurisdictions where income tax is expected to be owed this year.
+During 2012, any jurisdictions with losses, for which we do not expect to recognize a tax benefit, are excluded from the overall effective tax rate, thus limiting a comparison of effective tax rates from year to year.
+Included in the nine months ended September 30, 2012 income tax benefit is \$7.1 million related to other comprehensive income, \$2.3 million related to prior year tax benefits as a result of filing the 2011 net operating loss carryback claim, and \$0.8 million tax benefit for the reversal of previously accrued amounts associated with liabilities for unrecognized benefits.
+Offsetting these tax benefits is \$1.2 million related to jurisdictions where we expect to owe income tax this year.

-Net (Loss)
+Net Income (Loss)